Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Related Work

 Alongside descriptor design, a growing line of research investigates introspection to enable a VPR system to ``know when it doesn’t know'' \cite{carson2022predicting}.
 Introspection methods assess the reliability of their predictions.
 Recent approaches estimate localization integrity in a single-image VPR framework, filtering out unreliable matches via supervised learning \cite{carson2022predicting} and later extended to unsupervised settings \cite{10160679}.
-A similar approach has demonstrated the practical applicability of introspection to actively navigating robots~\cite{claxton2024improving}.
-While our approach is not strictly an introspection method, it shares the post-hoc use of similarity scores to regulate retrieval behaviour, positioning it as a complementary strategy for improving reliability.
+A similar approach demonstrated introspection applied to actively navigating robots~\cite{claxton2024improving}.
+While our approach is not strictly an introspection method, it shares the post-hoc use of similarity scores to regulate retrieval behavior, positioning it as a complementary strategy for improving reliability.

 The notion of introspection extends beyond visual localization or VPR to system-level integrity or reliability in autonomous robotics, quantifying the trustworthiness of a system’s actions for a given task \cite{zhu2022integrity}.
 It is widely applied in safety-critical and online operation \cite{hafez2020quantifying, arana2020localization, pietrantuono2018robotics}, enabling systems to either anticipate possible outcomes \cite{guruau2018learn} or reactively identify and correct errors \cite{gautam2022method,arana2020localization, zhu2022integrity}, underscoring the broad relevance of introspection across autonomous robotics.